Campus: Seattle - Page 4 - UW Graduate School Skip to content

 Counseling Center (Seattle)

-For students who are physically out of state and/or for any student (including in-state) who is in crisis, UW has partnered with Telus to offer the free Husky Helpline.
+For students who are physically out of state and/or for any student (including in-state) who is in crisis, UW has partnered with Telus Health Student Support to offer the free Husky Helpline.
 The Husky Helpline gives students access to real-time, confidential mental health and crisis intervention support, 24/7 and in multiple languages.
 There are several ways to connect:

 Additional resources: